KiCad/kicad-packages3D/README.md

 want you to retain control of your own ideas (your design), while the KiCAD Project retains a say in how you redistribute the 3d models themselves.

-There are three ways a 3d models might be distributed:
+There are three ways a 3d model might be distributed:

   1. As part of a 3d model library, or individually as a .step or .wrl files (i.e. as a 3d model itself).
-  2. Embedded in a 3d file exported generated from your project. (i.e. part of the soft, or editable copy of a design).
+  2. Embedded in a 3d file generated from your project. (i.e. part of the soft, or editable copy of a design).
-  3. The resulting rendering created from your printed circuit board using these 3d models (i.e. as part of the hard, or non-editable copy of a design).
+  3. The resulting rendering of your project created by using these 3d models (i.e. as part of the hard, or non-editable copy of a design).

 There is a distinction between cases 1 and (2, 3).
 In case 1, the object